aeturrell/coding-for-economists/auto-research-outputs.md

 In this chapter, you'll learn how to automate the inclusion of figures and tables in LaTeX-derived research outputs including PDFs and slides——plus how to convert those outputs to Microsoft Word documents and more.
 Much of what you'll see in this chapter applies to a wide range of coding languages.

 This chapter has some similarities with another chapter, on {ref}`quarto`.
+Increasingly, we're inclined to use Quarto to write papers where we want research outputs to be automated because it supports a few things that are hard or infeasible in LaTeX.
+These include within-document code execution and in-line insertion of variables.
+And the Quarto-based approach still generates a LaTeX file if you want!
+If you're not sure where to start, we now recommend you begin with Quarto rather than pure LaTeX.
+Check the other chapter for more—particularly the last section.

-But this chapter puts the LaTeX typesetting language front and centre, because it's the *de facto* standard for preparing *research outputs* (most journals have a LaTeX template for submission, for example), and it gives you full control over every aspect of how your outputs look.
-However, if you don't already know LaTeX, there is a steep-ish learning curve and—if you're just looking to create some automated reports using code and text rather than write pre-prints, working papers, journal articles, or academic-talk style slide decks—the chapter on {ref}`quarto` is going to be a better and easier fit for you.
+In this chapter, we focus on "traditional" academic paper writing using the LaTeX typesetting language.
+It has a bit of a learning curve.
+If you're just looking to create some automated reports using code and text rather than write pre-prints, working papers, journal articles, or academic-talk style slide decks—the chapter on {ref}`quarto` is going to be a better and easier fit for you.

 Automating the inclusion of figures and tables in your research outputs has many benefits: